 Christmas was beautifully packaged and mastered, with

 several bonus tracks from the same sessions.
-These tracks included a Harvey
+These include a Harvey

 Fuqua composition, "Just A Lonely Christmas," a rare Florence

-Ballard lead vocal on "Silent Night," and the aforementioned "Won't Be Long Before Christmas."
+Ballard lead vocal on "Silent Night," and Ross' confident reading of Mel Torme's "Christmas Song," plus the aforementioned "Won't Be Long Before Christmas."
 While Universal's 2003 reissue, 20th

 Century Masters: The Christmas Collection, was virtually identical to